24 April 2013

 of the saviors of the victim?

-and truth spiked in my tactless verses?
+and the truth spiked in my outspoken verses?

 And if we are injured, then to forgive each other.

-But one need not forget if forgiven,
+But one need not forget even if forgiven,

 because the handcuffs bequeath an ugly mark on my forearms,